 Did you know that a health crisis, job loss and other major life-changing events affect 96% of people during their working years, according to a recent NEFE report?¹ It’s an unfortunate reality, but it’s true: unemployment, divorce, health problems and income disruptions affect even disciplined savers.

 The report – commissioned by the National Endowment for Financial Education (NEFE), called “Untangling the Determinants of Retirement Savings Balances”¹, went on to say that those life-changing events occur at least four times before age 70, which then causes the affected people to dip into retirement plans and have less money in retirement.
 That leaves 401(k) retirement plan participants – at all income levels – accumulating only a third or so of the amount they actually need to maintain their standard of living in retirement.

-The good news is that you have a Money Coach who can help you ensure you’re armed with emergency savings for such an occasion, so your current financial situation remains stable, and your future isn’t at risk.
-Get started with protecting your finances by understanding the potential problems and learning how to prepare for them.
+The good news is that you have a Money Coach who can help you build emergency savings for such an occasion.
+Get started with protecting your finances by understanding the potential problems and learning how you might prepare for them.

 Effects on Retirement Funds

 Even with the taxes and penalties you get when you tap retirement accounts to pay for household income, using your retirement accounts as liquid savings during a severe hardship may be necessary after every other option has been explored.
 Nevertheless, repeated withdrawals and a lack of savings contributions end with underfunded accounts in retirement.
 Even if withdrawals are small, the long-term effects are substantial because you may lose the opportunity to earn investment returns on the amount withdrawn.

 Two types of income disruptions were examined in the NEFE study: workers losing income for a whole year, and workers whose earnings dropped 10% or more for a whole year.